-- Dismissal, with prejudice, of class action claims against Life360, Inc., in which the plaintiff alleged that Life360's smartphone application sent unsolicited text messages to users' contacts in violation of the Telephone Consumer Protection Act and California Unfair Competition Law.
+- Dismissal, with prejudice, of class action claims against Life360, Inc., in which the plaintiff alleged that Life360's mobile app sent unsolicited text messages to users' contacts in violation of the TCPA and California Unfair Competition Law.
 See Cour v.
 Life360, Inc., 2016 WL 4039279 (N.D.
 Cal.
 2016).

-- Dismissal, with prejudice, of putative class representative's lone remaining individual claims against Boiron, Inc. and Boiron USA, Inc. under the Illinois Consumer Fraud and Deceptive Business Practices Act, which arose out of Boiron's marketing and sale of its homeopathic flu remedy, Oscillo, on the ground that tender of complete relief rendered such claims moot (N.D.
+- Denial of class certification in suit against Boiron, Inc. and Boiron USA, Inc. under the Illinois Consumer Fraud and Deceptive Business Practices Act, which arose out of Boiron's marketing and sale of its homeopathic flu remedy, Oscillo (N.D.
 Ill.
 2016).

-- Stay of patent infringement and California law tort claims against Toshiba Corporation on the ground that the arbitrability of those claims had to be decided by an ICC tribunal pursuant to the arbitration clause in the parties' license agreement, which ultimately resulted in dismissal of all claims, with prejudice, in both federal court action and related ICC arbitration.
+- Stay of patent infringement and California law tort claims against Toshiba Corporation on the ground that the arbitrability of those claims had to be decided by an ICC tribunal, which ultimately resulted in dismissal of all claims, with prejudice, in both federal court action and related ICC arbitration.
 See BaySand Inc. v.
 Toshiba Corp., 2015 WL 7293651 (N.D.
 Cal.
 2015).

 - Dismissal of class action claims, with prejudice, against Johnson Controls, Inc. for alleged violation of the Federal Wiretap Act and D.C.
 Wiretap Act arising out of its installation of security cameras at the Washington, D.C.
 VA Medical Center (D.D.C.
 2015).